. . . That Thou Art Mindful of Him: Story notes

 While Asimov may have intended this to represent the final word on the Three Laws's subtleties, he later returned to the same theme and developed it in a different direction.
 The Bicentennial Man, written two years later, also addresses the distinction between human and robot and its implication for the Three Laws.
 This time, the story also revolves around a robot who wishes to become human, but its protagonist chooses to cross each barrier as he becomes aware of it, never learning until the very end what makes an individual human.

-The title references Psalm 8:5: "What is man, that thou art mindful of him?
+The title references Psalm 8:4: "What is man, that thou art mindful of him?
 And son of man, that thou visitest him?"

+Accolades

+In 1975, "...That Thou Art Mindful of Him" was nominated for the Hugo Award for the Best Novelette and finished third in the Locus Award competition for the Best Novelette.